 University Requirements

-• · 3 credit hours of college mathematics or the equivalent by examination
+· 3 credit hours of college mathematics or the equivalent

 General Education Requirements